Form I-485 Instructions: Adjustment of Status

 Mr. Manji founded Manji Law in 2016 to follow his passion of helping people navigate the complicated immigration system.
 Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
 Published on: May 31, 2018, Last Updated on: June 14, 2019.

 Are you or someone you love petitioning for Adjustment of your immigration status?
 The process, which begins with form I-485, can be complicated.
 This page will guide you through the basics of an Adjustment Of Status and let you know what to expect.

 Book a Consultation

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.

-Manji Law is your complete immigration solution.
+Manji Law is your complete immigration solution law firm.
 If you are seeking assistance with the i-485 process, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

 What Is Form I-485?

 What is Form I-485?
 Known as the Application to Register Permanent Residence or Adjust Status, I-485 is an immigration form used by individuals in the United States to request a change in their immigration status from temporary to permanent.
 Getting permanent status is also known as getting a Green Card.
 An Adjustment Of Status is a term used by the United States Citizenship and Immigration Services (USCIS) to describe a change in immigration status.
 There are many different statuses: Student, temporary visitor, and tourist are some examples of immigration statuses where the individual is not allowed to permanently live and work in the United State.
 Form I-485, the Application to Register Permanent Residence or Adjust Status, is only for certain individuals who are attempting to change their status from temporary to permanent.